harsh1715/Flappybrids/README.md

 ![Welcome_Screen](https://github.com/harsh1715/Flappybrids/blob/main/Welcome_Screen.png)

-    1) Press the spacebar to flap the bird's wings and navigate through the pipes.

-    2) Your goal is to pass through as many pipes as possible without colliding with them.

-    3) Each successful pass through a pair of pipes earns you one point.

-    4) Be cautious!
-If the bird touches the sky, ground or the pipes, the game is over.

-    5) Easy Mode features pipes with randomly spaced gaps, providing a simpler gameplay experience.

-    6) If you choose hard mode, the pipes dynamically move up and down, altering the gaps between them, offering a more challenging gameplay.

-              Select the game difficulty mode in the next window

 The Next Screen will prompt you to choose the difficulity you would like to do.
 Between Easy Mode and Hard Mode<br>

 #### Remember!